Center for Ferrate Studies (CFS)

 The Center for Ferrate Studies has been actively involved in research to better understand ferrate chemistry in environmental applications.
 The Center through its cooperating faculty, has initiated research to describe ferrate’s ability to act as: an oxidant, disinfectant, and coagulating agent allowing a multi faceted treatment capability for water and gas.

-In addition to the advancement of ferrate technology at the Center of Ferrate Excellence, there are other missions:
+In addition to the advancement of ferrate technology at the Center for Ferrate Studies, there are other missions:

 - Enhance the teaching and research environment at Florida Tech by involving undergraduate and graduate students at the Center.

 - Establish an international peer-to-peer consortium for researchers interested in ferrate studies.

 - Establish a data base for ferrate research papers.

 - Provide consultation on testing of ferrate feasibility for prospective applications.